Tutorial: Annotating a Photo

 When you save an annotation, you will see the outline over the photograph; you can mouse over the annotation on the photo to read or play back what you've said.
 You will also find the annotations for this photograph in a table at the right beneath the title and description:

-When you have finished making annotations on this photo, you can click the grid button () to see all the photos again.
+When you have finished making annotations on this photo, you can click the grid button (

 Once you have made all the annotations you want on the photos in the critique, you're ready to make a Critique Summary.